subsquid/docs/docs/tutorials/parquet-file-store.md

 To summarize, `Table` instances are used to define data files along with their schemas and hold file-specific settings. `Database` facilitates the interactions with the processor, coordinates writing to the files and maintains any state that facilitates that process (configuration, cloud connections and so on).

-There are two main differences with the [CSV tutorial](/tutorials/index-to-local-csv-files.md) and the first one is that for this project we will be using a `Table` implementation from `@subsquid/file-store-parquet`.
+There are two main differences from the [CSV tutorial](/tutorials/index-to-local-csv-files.md) and the first one is that for this project we will be using a `Table` implementation from `@subsquid/file-store-parquet`.
 Let's install it:

 ```bash
 npm i @subsquid/file-store-parquet
 ```
 The other one is that this project is more involved and is, in fact, using ten different tables instead of one.

 It's advisable to define these tables in a separate file.
 The original project has them under `src/tables.ts`.
-The syntax is pretty much the same as for the CSV tables, except now the `Table`, `Column`, and `Types` classes are imported from the `@subsquid/file-store-parquet` library.
-A special note to the new `Compression` class, which, as the name implies, configures the parquet file's compression on a per-column or file-wide basis.
+The syntax is pretty much the same as for the CSV tables, except now the `Table`, `Column`, and `Types` classes are imported from the `@subsquid/file-store-parquet` library and the set of available types is different.
+We will also configure the parquet file compression using the new `Compression` class.

-Here's an example:
+Here's a snippet:

 ```typescript
 import {Table, Column, Compression, Types} from '@subsquid/file-store-parquet'